Ulad/DocuCraft/README.md

 # DocuCraft
-The project automates the process of creating Word documents and (optionally) converting them to PDF files.
+The project automates the process of creating Word documents.

-The script is designed to run on Windows because it uses the COM interface of Microsoft Word.
-Microsoft Word must be installed.
-On other operating systems, the conversion takes place with formatting errors.

 Main library: [docxtpl](https://docxtpl.readthedocs.io/en/latest/)
 >The idea is to begin to create an example of the document you want to generate with Microsoft Word, it can be as complex as you want : pictures, index tables, footer, header, variables, anything you can do with word.
 Then, as you are still editing the document with microsoft word, you insert jinja2-like tags directly in the document.
 You save the document as a .docx file (xml format) : it will be your .docx template file.